 Voxeljet’s portfolio ranges from research systems to 3D systems for large-format production and a chemical 3D printing process: powder binder jetting, which assists with flexibility and productivity.
 In 2017, the company unveiled its high speed sintering, and in 2018 the company announced it had expanded its number of specialty materials for its high speed sintering line.
 This will broaden the spectrum of applications for the line.
 Voxeljet is also developing its new VJET XHSS, which is set to launch at the close of 2019.

 Do you invest in 3D printing companies?
 Would you invest in any of these 3d printing companies?
 Let us know your thoughts below.

 Don’t forget to follow us @INN_Technology for real-time news updates!

-This is an updated version of an article first published on the Investing News Network on October 11, 2015.
+This is an updated version of an article first published on the Investing News Network in 2015.

 Securities Disclosure: I, Amanda Kay, hold no direct investment interest in any company mentioned in this article.